Development of Securitization Market in Taiwan

 Pursuant to the Financial Asset Securitization Act, financial institutions and other enterprises approved by the FSC may repackage their financial assets and issue beneficiary securities or asset-backed securities.
 Those securities will be issued to investors through using the conduit vehicle of either a special purpose trust or a special purpose company with the support from credit enhancers and rating agencies.

 Taiwan’s securitization market has achieved an encouraging start with the first product approved in January 2003.
-As of the end of Jun.
-2022, 63 financial asset securitization products received approval with the total amount of NT$606.57 billion.
+As of the Sep. of ct.
+2023, 63 financial asset securitization products received approval with the total amount of NT$606.57 billion.
 Types of products included RMBS, auto-loan ABS, credit-card/cash-card ABS, CLO, CBO, leases, account receivables to ABCP.

 (2) Real estate securitization

 The Real Estate Securitization Act provides a legal basis for real estate securitization and serves as a cornerstone to the development of local real estate market.
 The act offers investment trust and asset trust frameworks for real estate securitization.
-As of the end of Jun.
-2022, 19 cases (NT$98.50 billion) have obtained approvals.
+As of the end of Sep.
+2023, 20 cases (NT$103.52 billion) have obtained approvals.
 The real estate includes office building, department store, distribution center, hotel, and business rental apartment.

 An amendment to the Real Estate Securitization Act was promulgated on 21 January 2009 in order to provide for a more diverse range of real estate securitization products, boost the real estate securitization market, improve returns on capital, ensure sound regulation of the real estate securitization market, and better safeguard investor interests.
 Key points of the amendments include the following: (1) the types of securitized assets have been further broadened to real estates under development and the related rights of such real estates, and related measures have been adopted to provide for a more diverse range of real estate securitization products; (2) new provisions have been added to strengthen safeguards for investor interests; and (3) the terms "closed-end fund" and "open-end fund" are redefined, and new provisions have been added to govern follow-on offerings and private placements involving REIT funds.